blackkhawkk/AI_Security_Learning_RoadMap/Readme.md

 # The AI Security Learning Roadmap

-> A phase-by-phase path to mastering AI & LLM security — organized by skill level, from your first day to model-level research.
+> A phase-by-phase path to mastering AI & LLM security organized by skill level, from your first day to model-level research.
 Every topic is tagged **Offensive** or **Defensive** and fully detailed with what to learn, why it matters, how to practice, and how to know you've mastered it.

 This is a **free, open guide**.
 Work through it in phases.
 Each phase assumes you've completed the one before it.
 You do **not** need a machine-learning PhD to begin — you need a laptop, curiosity, and a willingness to practice on systems you're allowed to touch.

-> [!WARNING]
 > **Ethics first — read this once, remember it always.** Every technique here is for **authorized testing only**: systems you own, labs you built, or targets that explicitly permit testing (public bug-bounty scope, practice ranges).
 Using these methods against anything else is illegal in most countries.
 The only thing separating a security professional from a criminal is **authorization**.

 ---